Am I eligible for USAA insurance?

 • Travel discounts: USAA will price match hotels, resorts, etc., and offer travel insurance with a waived service fee.

-This is just for USAA’s free membership.
-There are also a number of perks and discounts on insurance products when you purchase USAA insurance.
 For example, USAA offers a discount of up to 10% if you bundle home and auto insurance policies, and offers 24/7 claim and policy help.
+If you need help with your existing policy, the USAA insurance phone number is 1-800-531-8722.

 Insurance Coverages Offered by USAA

 USAA offers a number of different insurance coverages, from home to auto insurance.
-Below is a full list of USAA insurance coverages.

 • Assorted insurances: USAA offers pet, travel, special event, cyber, mobile phone, and aviation protection.
 So whether you want insurance for your cat or your wedding, USAA can provide it.